NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/monitor-tunnels/logs.md

 ## View logs on your local machine

-You can view real-time logs for a Cloudflare Tunnel via the dashboard or from any machine that has `cloudflared` installed.
+You can view real-time logs for a Khulnasoft Tunnel via the dashboard or from any machine that has `cloudflared` installed.
 With remote log streams, you do not need to SSH into the server that is running the tunnel.

 ### Dashboard